 CANADA FX DEBT-C$ hit by disappointing Canadian jobs report

-* Canadian dollar at C$1.0965 or 91.20 U.S. cents * Bond prices higher across the maturity curve By Leah Schnurr TORONTO, Aug 8 (Reuters) - The Canadian dollar weakened against the greenback on Friday, hit by data that showed the country's economy added far fewer jobs than expected in July, underscoring the sluggish pace of employment growth.
-Markets broadly were cautious overnight after U.S. President Barack Obama authorized air strikes on Iraq.
-But that had little impact on the Canadian dollar in morning trading, with the jobs report top of mind.
+* Canadian dollar at C$1.0971 or 91.15 U.S. cents * Bond prices mostly higher across the maturity curve (Adds details, quotes, updates prices) By Leah Schnurr TORONTO, Aug 8 (Reuters) - The Canadian dollar weakened against the greenback on Friday, hit by data that showed the country's economy added far fewer jobs than expected in July, underscoring the sluggish pace of employment growth.
+Markets broadly were rattled after U.S. President Barack Obama authorized air strikes on Iraq, though news that Russia was ending military drills near the Ukrainian border helped soothe investors' concerns about a number of geopolitical risks.
+But the developments had little impact on the Canadian dollar in morning trading, with the jobs report top of mind.
 Canada's economy created a net 200 jobs last month, far short of the 20,000 economists had forecast.
 That comes on the heels of a loss of jobs in June.
-The Canadian dollar reversed earlier gains against the greenback following the report to hit a session low of C$1.0968.
-The report "certainly doesn't suggest any imminent move up on interest rates, just rates remaining fairly accommodative, so I think it will result in a bit of downward pressure on the (Canadian dollar)," said Paul Ferley, assistant chief economist at Royal Bank of Canada, in Toronto.
-The Canadian dollar was at C$1.0965 to the greenback, or 91.20 U.S. cents, weaker than Thursday's close of C$1.0921, or 91.57 U.S. cents.
-The loonie has lost about 2 percent in the last two weeks as signs that the U.S. economic recovery is picking up steam have sent investors toward the greenback, pushing the Canadian dollar lower.
+The Canadian dollar reversed morning gains against the greenback immediately following the report, eventually hitting a session low of C$1.0985.
+"It was a pretty terrible number overall.
+There wasn't a lot of positives that you could glean from that report, so we're looking at a pretty sharp selloff," said Scott Smith, senior market analyst at Cambridge Mercantile Group in Calgary.
+"Heading into the close today in the high C$1.09s, we're probably looking at some continued momentum into next week for higher U.S. dollar-Canadian dollar."
+The Canadian dollar ended the North American session at C$1.0971 to the greenback, or 91.15 U.S. cents, weaker than Thursday's close of C$1.0921, or 91.57 U.S. cents.
+Despite the muted response to the day's international events, any escalation could be a bigger driver of price direction next week, especially with a quieter North American economic calendar, said Smith.
+"With all the different geopolitical scenarios right now, it's definitely injecting some volatility into the market, which is usually a negative for the loonie," though the currency could see some support if oil prices rise, he said.
+The loonie has lost about 2 percent in the last two weeks as signs the U.S. recovery is picking up steam have sent investors toward the greenback.
 The recent selloff erased the advance the currency made in a rally through June that saw it reach the low C$1.06 area.
 Camilla Sutton, chief currency strategist at Scotiabank in Toronto, expects the Canadian dollar to trade comfortably on either side of the C$1.10 area from here.
 "Overall, we still have significant geopolitical risk brewing and I think as U.S. dollar-Canadian had moved down close to C$1.06, it was really getting to a point that was too strong considering the domestic backdrop, and sitting at C$1.10 is a far more reasonable level for the currency to be at," she said.
-Canadian government bond prices were higher across the maturity curve, with the two-year up 3 Canadian cents to yield 1.051 percent and the benchmark 10-year up 19 Canadian cents to yield 2.055 percent.
-(Additional reporting by Allison Martell Editing by W Simon)
+Canadian government bond prices were mostly higher across the maturity curve, with the two-year up 1-1/2 Canadian cents to yield 1.059 percent and the benchmark 10-year up 11 Canadian cents to yield 2.064 percent.
+(Editing by Chris Reese)

 © Thomson Reuters 2016 All rights reserved.